Beta · Now live on Windows

 Binocular imbalance

-When both eyes don't naturally align on the same point, screens can cause double vision or persistent strain.
-DOA's prism correction adjusts for this offset so both eyes land comfortably on the same image.
+When both eyes don't naturally align, screens can cause double vision or persistent strain.
+DOA's prism correction adjusts for this so both eyes land on the same image.

 Can't afford glasses right now?
 DOA can still help.
 A rough estimate of your difficulty, or even just trial-and-error with the sliders, gives the display something to work with.
 Prescription-free auto-detection is on the roadmap →